-The TIES Program operated in 1 local agency across 2 states in 2022.
+The TIES Program operated in 1 local agency across 2 states in 2023.

 The NHVRC is a partnership of James Bell Associates and the Urban Institute.
-Support is provided by the Heising-Simons Foundation and previously was also provided by the Robert Wood Johnson Foundation.
-The views expressed here do not necessarily reflect the views of the foundations.
-For a detailed methodology, see the 2023 Home Visiting Yearbook.
+Support is provided by the Heising-Simons Foundation.
+The views expressed here do not necessarily reflect the views of the foundation.
+For a detailed methodology, see the 2024 Home Visiting Yearbook.